roboticsatiowa/Documents-and-Resources/README.md

   <details>
     <summary>Description</summary>
     <b>BATTERIES ARE EXTREMELY DANGEROUS.
 FIND AN EXPERIENCED MEMBER TO HELP</b><br>
     This is a 6000 mah 6S LiPo battery.
 This means that it contains 6 lithium polymer (LiPo) cells in series and has a total capacity of 6000 milliamp-hours (1 amp-hour per cell). a LiPo battery has a minimum and maximum voltage of 3.2 and 4.2 volts respectivly.
 This means there is a total range of 19.2 to 25.2 volts.
-If the battery is overcharged or over discharged outside this range it will degrade in performance immediately.
+If the battery is overcharged or over discharged outside this range it will degrade in performance rapidly and immediately.
 Use extreme caution not to overcharge or overdischarge the batteries.
   </details>

 </div>